 Redundancy Advice for Employers

-If you are having to consider making redundancies you need to ensure that there is a correct redundancy situation.
+If you are having to consider making redundancies, you need to ensure that there is a genuine redundancy situation first.
 This is either:

-- The company has a reduced requirement for employees to carry out work of a particular kind.
+- Your business has a reduced requirement for employees to carry out work of a particular kind.

 For further information call the numbers above or arrange a call back at a convenient time for you by completing our call back request form.
 We are here to help.